GravityKit/Gravity-Forms-Business-Hours/readme.txt

 == Description ==

-> This plugin requires [Gravity Forms](https://rocketgenius.pxf.io/c/1210629/445235/7938), the best form plugin for Wordpress!
+> This plugin requires [Gravity Forms](https://rocketgenius.pxf.io/c/1210629/445235/7938), the best form plugin for WordPress!

 Add a Business Hours field to your Gravity Forms form.